-24 HOW TO OPERATE IN DIGITAL MODES
+28 HOW TO OPERATE IN DIGITAL MODES

-Digital modes such as JT65 and PSK31 are implemented in third party programs that must run in a computer separate from Maestro.
-There are two principal ways to run digital modes with Maestro.
-The first, and generally most desirable method, is to use DAX and CAT on a PC to connect the digital mode program to the FLEX-6000.
+Digital modes such as FT8, JT65 and PSK31 are implemented in third party programs that must run in a computer separate from Maestro.
+The recommended configuration uses DAX and CAT on a PC to connect the digital mode program to the FLEX-6000.
 This is accomplished in the same way that CAT and DAX are used with SmartSDR for Windows, with the noted exception that SmartSDR and Maestro perform the same basic functions and cannot be running simultaneously.

-The DAX channel for audio output from the radio can be selected in Maestro in the Slice Receiver Control Panel.
+The DAX channel for audio output from the radio can be selected in Maestro in the Slice Receiver Menu.
 This audio channel, the DAX TX Audio channel and a CAT port are generally required for each band where the digital mode will be run.
 When using this method, Maestro may be used to tune the radio, observe the spectrum for likely operating locations, etc., but the DAX and CAT software communicate directly to the radio.
 Maestro is designed to operate in conjunction with a digital mode program operating in this manner.